michaelnguyenm/HackerRank/README.md

 # HackerRank
-Doing random problems for fun in Java7
+Doing random problems for fun in Java7 (mostly)